Volunteering with the OAVT

 - Making a real difference in your community and profession!

-If you are an RVT interested in volunteering or have ideas for events that you would like to see YOUR association attend, please contact firstname.lastname@example.org.
+Do you have ideas for events that you would like to see YOUR association attend, please contact us at firstname.lastname@example.org

 Volunteer = CE